kammitama5/kammitama5.github.io/_posts/2017-8-21-Monday-August-21st.md

 ## Solar Eclipse Day

 - Today there is a total Solar Eclipse; too bad I'm in California..won't see the entire thing.
   However, there *is* a livestream, courtesy NASA!
-My mentor booked his ticket to Ohio about 4 months ago, because well...geek LOL.
+My mentor booked his ticket to Idaho about 4 months ago, because well...geek LOL.

 ## Finished my third assignment for my Nanodegree